Sondzus/algstat561/README.md

 ### Day 2: Exact testing: motivation

 * [Lecture 10 slides PDF](lecture10-exactTesting.pdf).
 Please note that *there is hands-on work* included in this lecture, although I did not seperate it out as a worksheet!
+	* Review p-value definition in section 5.4 "hypothesis testing" from the book.
+Also, we will be working through the Markov chain example in Chapter 1, to find a way to do a goodness-of-fit test.

 > Project topics are to be posted this week based on the input received from students; please stay tuned.